ucm-lbqc/moltiverse/README.md

 - `*qm.pdb` and `*qm.sdf`: Final conformers after quantum mechanics (QM) optimization.
 These represent the end result of the protocol.
 - `*.pdb` and `*.sdf` (without suffix): Raw conformers.
 These are primarily for development purposes and should be avoided for analysis.

 **Note**: For most analyses and applications, use the `*qm.pdb` or `*qm.sdf` files, as they represent the final, optimized conformers.
 The `-P` or `--procs` option assigns processor cores to run the protocol.
 For laptops or modest computers we recommend to use a small amount of cores (1 to 4) to avoid failures.
 For computing clusters, a higher number of cores is preferred.
+Note that the number of processors will only parallelize the clustering and refinement steps.
+In the current version, sampling will be performed on only one processor per calculation.

 4. To test moltiverse with a short testing protocol (not for production, just for testing), use: